kentdata/iOS-17-Jailbreak/README.md

 ![image](https://github.com/jbspot/iOS-17-Jailbreak/blob/main/poccve.jpg)

 - Seekers those who are finding to jailbreak iOS 17, now Correlium  has upgraded to iOS 17 jailbreak.

+## FAQ

+01. What is jailbreaking?
+- In simple words, jailbreaking means removing software bans on iOS devices and allowing customers to get more modifications on their devices.